chandru3419/BigBasket/README.md

 # BigBasket-assessmet
-This repository for assessment of TestVagrant Technologies.
+This repository for assessment of Big basket.

 Notes for local execution
 Clone The URI to your IDE and Update the project once and run the code.